close

 Airborne Museum in Sainte-Mère-Église in Normandy

-Stroll in Jeep on the beaches of the landing, from the pointe du Hoc to Omaha Beach.
+Walk in Jeep on the beaches of the landing, from the point of the Hoc to Omaha Beach.

 ```html

-We have an appointment with Flo and Dylan from WW2 Verteran’s Memories at Pointe du Hoc for the afternoon.
-This emblematic site of the Normandy landings was also strategic, as it overlooks Utah and Omaha Beach.
-On D-Day, the American rangers of the 2nd elite battalion landed here to climb this 30-meter high cliff to neutralize the Germans during a merciless battle.
+We have an appointment with Flo and Dylan from WW2 Verteran’s Memories in Pointe du Hoc for the afternoon.
+This emblematic place of the Normandy Landings was also strategic because it overlooks Utah and Omaha Beach.
+On D-Day, the American rangers of the 2nd elite battalion landed here to climb this 30-meter high cliff to neutralize the Germans during a ruthless battle.

 After this visit, we get on board their Jeeps Willys for the rest of the visit.
 We go down along Omaha Beach and pass in front of the imposing monument 'Les Braves' before reaching the American cemetery.